The 10 Android VPNs actually worth installing

 Score: 8.8/10.

-Proton is the privacy-first pick that has matured into an all-rounder.
-Every Android client is open source, audited annually, and runs WireGuard or Proton’s Stealth protocol for restrictive networks. the case where Proton supplied no logs to a Swiss court remains the strongest real-world test here.
-Plus tier unlocks streaming servers and Secure Core multi-hop.
+Proton is the privacy-first pick that has grown into an all-rounder.
+Every Android client is open source, audited every year, and runs WireGuard or Proton’s Stealth protocol for restrictive networks.
+It keeps no connection logs, and its Swiss base sits outside both EU and US data-sharing agreements.
+The Plus tier unlocks streaming servers and Secure Core multi-hop.

 • Open source: Every client on GitHub.